jonas1ara/jonas1ara.github.io/_tabs/about.md

 order: 4
 ---

-## Hi there 👋

-My name is Jonas Lara, I am originally from Mexico 🇲🇽 but now I am currently moving to the USA 🇺🇸
+Hi there 👋, my name is Jonas Lara, I am originally from Mexico 🇲🇽 but now I am currently moving to the USA 🇺🇸

 ## These days